 Statement from the Swedish Chamber of Commerce for the UK on Britain’s exit from the European Union

 Sweden and the United Kingdom have a long-standing history of trade and friendship and signed a treaty of commerce and friendship already back in 1654.
 Swedish businesses have been present in the United Kingdom for centuries and have contributed to the UK economy, as have British businesses in Sweden.
-Today, the Swedish Chamber of Commerce represents some 400 businesses, and Swedish companies and investments create 100,000 job opportunities across the breadth of the country.
+Today, the Swedish Chamber of Commerce represents some 400 businesses, and Swedish companies and investments create over 100,000 job opportunities across the breadth of the country, from Penzance to Inverness.

 The Swedish Chamber of Commerce has always respected the decision made by the people of the United Kingdom to leave the European Union.
 It is a matter for the British people.
-Swedish business and industry aims to stand fast with the United Kingdom and hope to continue building on our very close relationship in the future.
+As representatives of Swedish business and industry in the UK, we hope to continue building on our very close relationship in the future.

 Jan Olsson, Chairman

 The Council of The Swedish Chamber of Commerce for the United Kingdom

 Businesses need to assess their exposure and any potential impact of the new agreement.
 Please find useful information, guidelines, and upcoming events in the links below.